Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • taking the drug Fortrans;

-A conclusion is drawn from the picture.
-Irritable bowel syndrome can be suspected if uneven folds-gaustras, areas of narrowing of the intestine in combination with incomplete excretion of contrast during defecation are detected.
-If during the examination an uneven diameter of the colon, a narrowing of the lumen against a background of spasm, and areas of asymmetric contraction are found, this indicates ulcerative colitis.
-Barium enema should not be performed in pregnant women, with intestinal perforation, diverticulitis, ulcers, and severe heart failure.
+A conclusion is drawn from the photograph.
+If uneven haustra folds and areas of intestinal narrowing are detected in combination with incomplete removal of contrast during bowel movements, irritable bowel syndrome can be suspected.
+If during the examination an uneven diameter of the colon, narrowing of the lumen against the background of spasm and areas of asymmetrical contraction are detected, this indicates ulcerative colitis.
+Irrigoscopy should not be performed on pregnant women, intestinal perforation, diverticulitis, ulcers and severe heart failure.

 Conducting a capsule study

 Modern methods of examining the intestines include capsule colonoscopy.
-Its difference is that nothing is introduced into the anus of the patient.
-It is enough to take one capsule, equipped with two chambers.
+Its difference is that nothing is inserted into the patient’s anus.
+It is enough to take one capsule equipped with two chambers.
 The advantages of this study are:

 • safety;